Using a film to teach a class? The Library has services and collections to help you with that.

 To livestream library media content over Zoom/Teams/Webex, review the list of supported browsers by conferencing and streaming platforms.

 DVD does not stream well or legally over conferencing platforms like Zoom, Teams and Webex.
-For courses delivered remotely, the Library may be able to create a streaming file from a DVD to share with students.
-Click here to review the specific criteria that must be met to access our DVD to streaming service.
+The Library may convert DVDs to streaming files for use in courses under specific conditions.
 If you think your request qualifies, contact the Media Technician with the following information:

 - DVD title